Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and semi-Segal spaces

 be a diagram of weakly unital semi-Segal spaces and weakly unital maps.
 If $P$ is a level-wise fibration, a \emph{locally} Cartesian and a \emph{locally} coCartesian fibration, then the (level-wise) pullback diagram

-realises to a homotopy pullback diagram of spaces. \end{thm} \begin{proof}[Proof of \ref{thm:sS-localAdd} from \ref{thm:qCatAdd}] The notion of weakly unital functor and locally (co)Cartesian fibration are invariant under level-wise equivalence: For weakly unital functors this is shown in \cite[Lemma 3.9]{St18}.
-The case for locally (co)Cartesian fibrations is very similar, one just has to check that definition \ref{defn:sS-Cart} only uses ``equivalence invariant notions''.
+realises to a homotopy pullback diagram of spaces. \end{thm} \begin{proof}[Proof of \ref{thm:sS-localAdd} from \ref{thm:qCatAdd}] The notion of weakly unital functor and locally (co)Cartesian fibration are invariant under level-wise equivalences: For weakly unital functors this is shown in \cite[Lemma 3.9]{St18}.
+The case for locally (co)Cartesian fibrations is very similar, as lemma \ref{lem:weak-unit-invariant} shows that the notion of weak units is invariant under level-wise equivalences.
 Therefore the hypothesis of the theorem are invariant under weak equivalences and using \cite[Lemma 3.8]{St18} we may replace $\mcB$ by a Reedy-fibrant semi-Segal space and $F$ and $P$ by Reedy-fibrations.

 Applying the (pullback preserving) functor $(\blank)^\gd$ to the diagram we obtain a square